benblass/stbpilot/README.md

 #Saint-Bernard Pilot

-Python script based on dronekit api necessitates cherrypy, jinja2 relie
+Python script based on dronekit api
+Necessitates cherrypy, jinja2

-run in a mavproxy console (connected to a working vehicle): api start stbpilot.py
+Run in a mavproxy console (connected to a working vehicle): api start stbpilot.py

 As of V0.1: